Robert F. Kennedy Bridge: 1936 progress

+Operational history

 Opening

-By May 1936, the opening ceremonies for both the Triborough Bridge and the Downing Stadium were scheduled for July 11.
-The dedication was scheduled to occur on the Manhattan lift span.
+The toll rates for the bridge were decided upon in March 1936.
+By May, the opening ceremonies for both the Triborough Bridge and the Downing Stadium were scheduled for July 11.
+The dedication was scheduled to occur on the Manhattan lift span, prompting objections from both Bronx and Queens officials.
 Due to the previous conflicts between President Roosevelt and Robert Moses, the attendance of the former was not certain until two weeks before the ceremony.
-PWA administrator Ickes's attendance was only finalized four days beforehand.
+PWA administrator Ickes's attendance was finalized only four days beforehand.

-The completed structure, described by The New York Times as a "Y-shaped sky highway", was dedicated on July 11, 1936, along with the Downing Stadium.
-The ceremony for the Triborough Bridge was held at the interchange plaza, and was attended by President Roosevelt, Mayor La Guardia, Governor Lehman, PWA administrator Ickes, and Postmaster General James A. Farley, who all gave speeches.
+The completed structure, described by The New York Times as a "Y-shaped sky highway", was dedicated on Saturday, July 11, 1936, along with Downing Stadium.
+The ceremony for the Triborough Bridge was held at the interchange plaza, and was attended by Roosevelt, La Guardia, Lehman, Ickes, and Postmaster General James A. Farley, who all gave speeches.
 Robert Moses acted as the master of ceremonies.
-The ceremonies were broadcast via a nationwide radio connection.
-A parade was also held on 125th Street in Manhattan to celebrate the bridge's opening.
-The Triborough Bridge opened to the general public at 1:30 p.m., and by that midnight an estimated 200,000 people had visited the bridge via car, bus, or foot.
-The next day, 40,000 vehicles used the bridge on its first full day of service.
-July 13 was the first weekday that the bridge was in service, and it saw about 1,000 vehicles an hour.
-In the first month of service, the TBA recorded an average bridge usage of 31,000 vehicles per day.
-The American Institute of Steel Construction later declared the Triborough Bridge to be the most beautiful steel bridge constructed in 1936.
+The ceremonies were broadcast nationwide via radio, and a parade was also held on 125th Street in Manhattan to celebrate the bridge's opening.
+Queens residents, excluded from the official ceremony, hosted an unofficial gathering in Astoria.
+The Triborough Bridge opened to the general public at 1:30 p.m., and by that midnight an estimated 200,000 people had visited the bridge.
+The bridge saw 40,000 vehicles on its first full day, July 12, and about 1,000 vehicles an hour on July 13, its first full weekdays.
+The TBA recorded 242,000 total vehicles in the bridge's first week, 953,100 during the first month, and 2.7 million in its first three months.

-The ferry between Yorkville, Manhattan, and Astoria, Queens, was made redundant by the new Triborough Bridge.
-Upon the bridge's opening, Moses unsuccessfully attempted to destroy the ferry house before being stopped by La Guardia.
-The city had closed the ferry by the end of July.
-Traffic on the Queensboro Bridge, the only other vehicular bridge that connected Manhattan and Queens, declined after the Triborough Bridge opened.